JC JoyAge:

 times

-The project is 5.74 times more effective in preventing and 3.55 times more effective in treatment as compared to traditional services.
+More effective in preventing as compared to traditional services.

 HK$ 1